vfarcic/devops26/manuscript/15-advanced-pipelines.md

 What is our go-demo-6 pipeline missing?
 The answer can be a huge list that usually depends on your needs and processes.
 Nevertheless, they are a few important improvement we are likely going to agree on.

 We are not waiting until deployment of our releases rolls out.
 As a result, functional tests are likely going to fail or execute against the old release.
 We can avoid that easily by executing `kubectl rollout status` before running funcional and other types of tests that require a live application.
-That is definitely a better solution than executing `sleep` that is likely going to run longer than needed or be too short and end up with the same result as if we do not run it at all.
+That is definitely a better solution than executing (only) `sleep` that is likely going to run longer than needed or be too short and end up with the same result as if we do not run it at all.

 The steps we added so far (at least when using serverless Jenkins) were not named.
 As a result, it is sometimes hard to follow progress through `jx get activities` as well as to deduce which part of logs belongs too which step.

 All in all, the improvements we'll try to add to our pipelines are as follows.

-* TODO: Improvements
+* We'll add names to pipeline steps
+* We'll learn how to define multi-line commands
+* We'll start using additional environment variables
+* We'll define custom agents
+* We'll learn how to override pipelines, stages, and steps defined in build packs
+* We'll learn how to implement loops

+Do not think that those things are all you can do with serverless Jenkins X pipelines.
+That's only a fraction of what we can do.
+But, we need to start somewhere, and I have a set of improvements to our application that we'll be able to implement using the beforementined concepts.
+It's up to you to expand your knowledge of pipeline constructs by exploring the other definitions you can use.

 You might find those improvements useful as they are, or you might think of them as things you do not need.
 Both options are OK since the goal is not to show you how to add specific steps like code coverage, but rather to showcase some of the pipeline constructs that you might use in the context of your projets.
 All in all, focus on value brought by additional pipeline instruction, and not on examples I'll use to demonstrate how those constructs work.